Pedicure With Athlete’s Foot

 What is Athlete’s Foot?

-Athlete’s foot is a skin condition that usually occurs between the toes and gets caused by fungus infections.
-At times, you may hear people referring to the athlete’s foot is tinea pedis.
+An athlete’s foot is a skin condition that usually occurs between the toes and gets caused by fungus infections.
+You may sometimes hear people referring to the athlete’s foot as tinea pedis.

 For the fungus infection to build up and cause

-Fungal infections are also a result of living in dumpy areas or locker rooms which are wet.
-Athlete’s foot is highly contagious and can spread from one person to the other.
+Fungal infections are also a result of living in dumpy areas or wet locker rooms.
+Athletes’ foot is highly contagious and can spread from one person to another.

 When it is not addressed early enough, it may spread from the toes to the sole of the feet.

-Immediately you notice the presence of athlete’s foot, accord the condition the right treatment advisably with antifungal medication to avoid more feet complications.
+Immediately you notice the presence of an athlete’s foot, accord the proper treatment advisably with antifungal medication to avoid more foot complications.

-One of the preventive measures to avoid getting the athlete’s foot is by wearing clean, dry shoes that offer maximum breathability to avoid the production of fungus.
+One of the preventive measures to avoid getting the athlete’s foot is wearing clean, dry shoes that offer maximum breathability to avoid fungus production.

 There exist significant similarities and differences between

-All these skin conditions mentioned above are highly contagious.
-They also cause severe complications if not addressed right away.
+All these skin conditions mentioned above are highly contagious, and they also cause severe complications if not addressed right away.

-All of these three skin conditions differ regarding their cause.
+All of these three skin conditions differ in their cause.
 For instance:

 Corns.
-The major cause of corns is the repeated friction of the skin foot and born objects or cramped shoes.
+The primary cause of corns is the repeated friction of the skin foot and born objects or cramped shoes.

 Athlete’s foot.
-The major cause of the athlete’s foot is the fungus infection caused by wearing unbeatable shoes with a wet, humid environment.
+The primary cause of the athlete’s foot is the fungus infection caused by wearing unbeatable shoes in a wet, humid environment.

 What are the Symptoms of Warts, Corns, and Athlete’s Foot?

-- Severe pain on especially on the foot sole
+- Severe pain especially on the foot sole

 - A bumpy and spongy, grainy lesion with a small sharp dark point